artibet/react-sidebar-layout/README.md

 |iconColor|string|The color of the icons at the topbar|
 |iconSize|number|The size of the icons at the topbar|

-If you want the topbar logo to be always visible you can either edit the respective option in the theme file or set it with the **customize** prop (for a full list of supported props and theme values see the API section):
+If you want the topbar logo to be always visible you can either edit the respective option in the theme file or set it with the **customize** prop:

 ```js
 <SidebarLayout